- Ideas & How-Tos

 When working with electricity always:

 If possible, place the housing in a position which will allow you to fasten it directly to a ceiling joist.
-If this is not possible because of the location of the original light fixture, install a wooden braces between joists to provide a solid attachment point for the fan housing.
+If this isn't possible because of the location of the original light fixture, install a wooden braces between joists to provide a solid attachment point for the fan housing.
 Hold the housing in place against the ceiling and mark around it to define the perimeter of your cut.
 Drill pilot holes in the corners, and cut along the lines with a drywall saw or jigsaw.

 Secure the fan housing in place.